-CST 050I INDEPENDENT STUDY Credit hours to be arranged
+CST 050I INDEPENDENT STUDY

-CST 070 INTERNSHIP Two credit hours
+CST 070 INTERNSHIP

 Can consist of practical and/or clinical experience in any area of communications.
+See Internship Program, Section II.

-CST 259,359,459 FACULTY-STUDENT COLLABORATION Credit hours to be arranged
+CST 259,359,459 FACULTY-STUDENT COLLABORATION

 CST 102 INTERPERSONAL COMMUNICATION Three credit hours

 An introduction to one-on-one communication which emphasizes the initiating, maintenance, and dissolution of relationships.
 The concepts of people perception beginning with the "self" are studied in terms of verbal and nonverbal cues, gender, and multicultural variables.
 Listening, conflict management, and self-presentation are included.